iSpy Software User Guide

 5.Save to AVI files instead of MP4 files on the recording tab of your cameras – this takes a lot less CPU (approx. half).
 You can download the AVI videos through the website but you wont be able to play them over the web/ mobile.

-6.Reduce the Max Redraw Rate in to save CPU on resizing the feeds.
+6.Reduce the Max Redraw Rate in settings to save CPU on resizing the live video feeds.

 7.Set Buffer Frames on the recording tab to 0 – any buffering means that ispy is converting frames to JPEG images even when not recording.